 Moisture control is an often neglected important care package in the quest for home sustainability by the average homeowner.
-Indoor moisture levels between 30 percent to 50 percent is considered optimal and helps makes your home your true comfort zone.
+Indoor moisture levels between 30 percent to 50 percent are considered optimal and helps make your home your true comfort zone.
 As with everything else, too much of everything is bad, likewise too little.
 Indoor moisture those not renegade from this fact, but we shall focus more on excess moisture in the home.

 Excess home moisture mounts its attack on the property over time.
 It kicks off when moist air comes in contact with a cool surface, it can condense.
 The condensation comes about because warmer air, which can hold more moisture than colder air, so when warm air cools, the moisture in it has to go somewhere else, this somewhere else is a cool surface.
 The moisture then condenses to form a liquid, that is water which can then trickle to stain if it is a wall or ceiling, rotting wood over time, reduces its durability and slowly and surely destroys the structure.

-To correct and prevent the effects, hazards, and complication that excess indoor moisture proposes effectively, we would need to go down to the home and find out the reason your home may suffer from high levels of moisture.
+To correct and prevent the effects, hazards, and complications that excess indoor moisture proposes effectively, we would need to go down to the home and find out the reason your home may suffer from high levels of moisture.
 The causes are often multifactorial and you cannot just pinpoint a single effect.
 It can stem from the building materials, the location of the house, how old the house is, and so on.
 The frequently encountered findings in homes ravaged due to poor moisture control include:

-Water vapor condensation
+- Water vapor condensation.

-Normal daily household activities like showering, boiling a kettle or cooking, drying laundry indoors, burning gas
+- Normal daily household activities like showering, boiling a kettle or cooking, drying laundry indoors, burning gas.

-Regions with high humidity
+- Regions with high humidity.

-Regions with high rainfall
+- Regions with high rainfall.

-Faulty appliances e.g. dishwater, washing machine or leaking pipes
+- Faulty appliances e.g. dishwater, washing machine, or leaking pipes.

 So how can we know that the home has excess indoor moisture as we do not have a 7th sense of some sort that can just detect it itself, hence some of the signs are:

-Accumulation of fog and condensation on windows
+- Accumulation of fog and condensation on windows.

-The moldy and musty smell of your home and furniture
+- The moldy and musty smell of your home and furniture.

-Mold on ceilings and walls
+- Mold on ceilings and walls.

-Mold in bathrooms
+- Mold in bathrooms.

-Mold in the HVAC system
+- Mold in the HVAC system.

 However, you can invest in a humidistat which is a reliable tool for measuring the relative humidity of the home.
 Humidity levels should be maintained between 30-55 percent.
 Mold begins to appear in your home about 48 to 72 hours after exposure to excess moisture in the home.
 It is a fairly good method for detecting excess moisture in the home.
-Mold growth already on solid surfaces tend to spell the beginning of structural damage to come which are rotting of wood, peeling paint and wallpaper and so on.
+Mold growth already on solid surfaces tends to spell the beginning of structural damage to come which are rotting of wood, peeling paint and wallpaper, and so on.
 Indoor mold is associated with lots of health problems mainly respiratory problems and allergic reactions.
 Excess indoor moisture also tends to invite lots of bugs like dust mites and termites, into your home because they thrive in a humid home.
-Moisture also not only damages your health, directly or indirectly, but it also goes after your appliances too, short-circuiting it and ultimately rendering it useless.
+Moisture also not only damages your health, directly or indirectly, but it also goes after your appliances too, short-circuiting them and ultimately rendering them useless.

 With all these, how then do we tackle this problem effectively?
 Several steps have been embarked upon and have been shown to greatly minimize excess indoor moisture and bring it back to normal.

-Ventilating the home especially areas notorious for having too much moisture like the kitchen and bathroom.
+1. Ventilating the home especially areas notorious for having too much moisture like the kitchen and bathroom.
 Open the doors and windows if possible, use a good ventilation system, ceiling fans to dry the moist air.

-Drying your wet clothes outside instead of indoors would also help control indoor moisture because hanging wet clothes indoors will increase indoor humidity levels.
+5. Drying your wet clothes outside instead of indoors would also help control indoor moisture because hanging wet clothes indoors will increase indoor humidity levels.

-Running the AC also helps as it takes out the moist air from the home and them condenses it and water is let out.
-Cleaning the AC filter units from time to time not only when they are clogged would improve the efficiency in reducing indoor humidity.
+6. Running the AC also helps as it takes out the moist air from the home and them condenses it and water is let out.
+Cleaning the AC filter units from time to time not only when they are clogged would improve efficiency in reducing indoor humidity.

-Structural control measures which include:
+8. Structural control measures include:

-Repairing the walls when there are cracks and holes;
+- Repairing the walls when there are cracks and holes;

-Insulating crawl spaces with plastic vapor cover;
+- Insulating crawl spaces with plastic vapor cover;

-Repair of leaking roofs; use of quality building materials during home construction;
+- Repair of leaking roofs; use of quality building materials during home construction;

 These methods for moisture control would go a long way in protecting from the dangers of excess indoor moisture and if they are proving abortive, the help of a skilled professional must be the sort to effectively tackle this problem.